gsimon75-cloud/gke_lb_demo/README.md

 It seems that the time overhead caused by the implicite pool (creating and destroying it) is about 3 minutes.
 That's not negligible, but not insufferable either.

+### SSL handling of `k8s_facts`

+There is a [bug](https://github.com/ansible/ansible/issues/56640), it was [fixed](https://github.com/ansible/ansible/pull/57418), but as of now, 2.8 is the latest stable and it doesn't have the fix.

+The fix was merged in on Jun 5, 2019.
+'2.8.1' was released on Jun 7 but it doesn't have the fix, '2.8.2' neither.
+'devel' has it, so probably it'll be released in '2.8.3'.

+Until then, apply [this](https://github.com/ansible/ansible/issues/56640#issuecomment-496526804) workaround.

 ### Contents of `~/.kube/config`